juhgiyo/EpPathFinding.cs/README.md

 Introduction
 ------------
 This project was started after I was inspired by [PathFinding.js by Xueqiao Xu](https://github.com/qiao/PathFinding.js) and [the article by D. Harabor](http://harablog.wordpress.com/2011/09/07/jump-point-search/).
-It comes along with a demo to show how the lagorithm execute as similar to Xueqiao Xu's [Online Demo](http://qiao.github.com/PathFinding.js/visual).
+It comes along with a demo to show how the agorithm execute as similar to Xueqiao Xu's [Online Demo](http://qiao.github.com/PathFinding.js/visual).

 Basic Usage
 ------------